pimoroni/EnviroPlus-FeatherWing/REFERENCE.md

 print(bme280.pressure)
 print(bme280.altitude)
 ```

-Readings can be accessed with the above methods, Altitude as mentioned before is a calculation/estimation based off the other readings,and is best used as a relative reading rather than an absolute.
+Readings can be accessed with the above methods.
+Altitude, as mentioned before, is a calculation/estimation based on the other readings, and is best used as a relative reading rather than an absolute.

 Further documentation can be found [here](https://circuitpython.readthedocs.io/projects/bme280/en/latest/)

-#### Gas
+#### MiCS6814 analog gas sensor

 ```python
 from pimoroni_envirowing import gas
 ```

 Just an import is needed here, no code setup required.
 However the gas sensor may need time to warm up before it gives consistent readings, a day or so from being powered, longer if this is the first time you've used it.

 ```python
 print(gas.read_all())
 ```
-This will print a well formatted summary of all the readings.
+This will print a well-formatted summary of all the readings.

 ```python
 reading = gas.read_all()